Blendify/blender-manual/trunk/blender_docs/manual/addons/node/node_wrangler.rst

    :Menu:      :menuselection:`Header --> Add menu`

-Add attribute node with the attribute automatically set to vertex color.
+Add an Attribute node with the attribute set to vertex color.

 Shader Viewer